Dorr Rebellion: Attack on the arsenal

 At 1 am, the Dorrites began to assemble.
 The force, comprising about 300 men, bolstered by groups of volunteers from Pawtucket and Woonsocket, was placed under the command of Colonel Wheeler.
 Around 1:30, they began to march towards the arsenal, with Dorr and Wheeler at the head.
 By the time they arrived at around 2:00, their numbers had dwindled slightly, as some men abandoned the cause after realizing the gravity of the situation.
 Colonel Carter was sent to demand the arsenal's surrender, which was refused.
 When the heavy artillery on the first floor could be heard being moved and loaded, Colonel Dispeau, commander of the Pawtucket troops, declared he had come to be a military escort, not a military corpse, and ordered his men to withdraw.

-Dorr then ordered the two cannons to be fired, both of which failed to do so.
-There's debate among historians whether this happened because of them being antique pieces, damp gunpowder caused by the misty night, or, as Dorr himself believed, sabotage.
+Dorr then ordered his two cannons to be fired, both of which failed to do so.
+There is debate among historians whether this happened because of them being antique pieces, damp gunpowder caused by the misty night, or, as Dorr himself believed, sabotage.
 Most of Dorr's remaining men deserted, leaving him with only a small group of loyal supporters.
 As dawn approached, Dorr ordered a retreat.
 Over the following days, numerous resignations occurred within the people's government.
 At Anthony's urging, Dorr fled the city.

 "First section of Cadets in pursuit of Dorr."

 Around 9:00, after word of the failed attack spread throughout Providence, King, accompanied by around 700 men and a dozen artillery pieces, came to Anthony's home, which stood atop a slight hill and was defended by several cannons aimed down into the street.
 A brief, tense standoff ensued as King's men positioned their artillery, and both sides exchanged threats.
 Ultimately, the Dorrite cannons were withdrawn, and King's forces stormed the house, waving an arrest warrant and demanding that Dorr be surrendered.
-Mistakenly pursuing him in the wrong direction, Dorr was able to escape to Woonsocket, where he had numerous supporters, and spoke briefly of another attempt to take the arsenal, before abandoning whatever plans he was considering, leaving the state.
+They pursued him in the wrong direction, and Dorr escaped to Woonsocket.
+There he had numerous supporters, and spoke briefly of another attempt to take the arsenal, before abandoning any plans and leaving the state.
 A $1,000 reward was issued for his capture, and two militias of suspicious loyalty, including the United Train Artillery Company, were disbanded, and new, loyal ones were formed.